MatthewKelsey/MatthewKelsey/README.md

 # Matthew Kelsey

 Hi there, I'm Matt! :wave:
-I'm a passionate programmer, educator, guitarist, and avid traveler who loves to create Progressive Web Applications (PWAs).
+I'm a passionate programmer, educator, guitarist, and avid traveller who loves to create Progressive Web Applications (PWAs).
 I have a vast background in education and have spent many years teaching a variety of subjects to students of all ages.

 <h2>My Hobbies</h2>